dashpay/docs/developers/integration.rst

 CoinPayments is an integrated payment gateway for cryptocurrencies such as Dash.
 Shopping cart plugins are available for all popular webcarts used today.
-CoinPayments can help you set up a new checkout, or integrate with your pre-existing checkout.
+CoinPayments can help you set up a new checkout or integrate with your pre-existing checkout.

 - Features: Invoicing, Exchange Rates, WebHook Callbacks.
-CoinPayments holds Private Keys on their server allowing merchant to withdraw funds in Cryptocurrency or convert to Fiat.
+CoinPayments holds Private Keys on their server allowing merchants to withdraw funds in Cryptocurrency or convert to fiat.
 - Integrations: aMember Pro, Arastta, Blesta, BoxBilling, Drupal, Ecwid, Hikashop, Magento, OpenCart, OSCommerce, PrestaShop, Tomato Cart, WooCommerce, Ubercart, XCart, ZenCart